modprods/grapho-user-guide/README.md

 ![settings](img/grapho-settings.png)

-Press SETTINGS button or FACE BUTTON #2 to toggle a menu
+Press SETTINGS button on Left Controller

 NOTE - Changed settings are saved to your local device.
 There is currently no Reset Settings feature